 - The secret to attaining that bakery-style dome shape comes down to how you bake these banana chocolate chip muffins.
 The best way is to start the oven at a high temperature.
 Bake for 5 minutes, then lower the temperature for the remainder of the bake time.
 That initial blast of heat helps attain that perfect dome on top

 - The only thing better than the domed top is the moist texture of these muffins.
 The secret behind the texture lies in the combination of oil, milk and sour cream all of which help these muffins turn out the perfect texture and height, just like you’d find in your corner bakery

 - Do not overmix the batter.
 This causes the muffins to lose their tenderness and become tough, dense and chewy.
 Not what we want in a muffin.
 When adding the dry ingredients to the wet, use a wooden spoon or rubber spatula to gently fold the ingredients together just until there are no more dry spots.
 Do the same when adding the chocolate chips - fold them in gently until evenly spread throughout the batter then stop mixing

 - These muffins freeze really well.
 To freeze, wrap each muffin tightly in plastic wrap and store in a freezer-safe ziptop bag for up to 3 months.
-Thaw in the fridge overnight or warm gently in the microwave for 1 minute on 50% power or until muffin is defrosted and warmed through.
+Thaw frozen muffin in the fridge overnight or warm gently in the microwave for 1 minute on 50% power or until muffin is defrosted and warmed through.
 Be careful as the chocolate may be hot and will certainly be melty!